zasdaym/alpha/README.md

 # Alpha (Server & Client)

-AlphaServer and AlphaClient are tools to record SSH login attempts.
+AlphaServer and AlphaClient are tools to record SSH log in attempts.

 ## Software design